Academic Placement Testing Program (APTP)

 Statewide testing sessions are for first-time test takers ONLY.
 Attempts to test more than once during Statewide sessions will not be honored and fees will not be refunded or transferred.

-Beginning October 1, 2010, Math Placement Test (MPT) scores will be reported as scale scores rather than raw scores.
+Math Placement Test (MPT) scores are reported as scale scores rather than raw scores.
 Raw scores are simply the total number of questions answered correctly, whereas scale scores are created by "standardizing" the distribution of raw scores for each test so that it has a particular mean and standard deviation.
 The scale used for MPT tests runs from approximately 120 to 180, and has a mean of 150 (standard deviation=6).

 Scale scores correct for minor differences in test difficulty and variability as new test versions are developed, allowing colleges and universities to use the same placement and college readiness cut scores for different versions of the same test.
 Without scale scores, variations in test difficulty would require institutions to set different cut scores each time a test version is introduced.
 Scaled scores also enable direct comparison of test scores across versions.
 For example, a scale score of 155 on the MPT-G, version 10 will reflect the same level of performance as a scale score of 155 on the MPT-G, version 9.
 The statewide college readiness cut score on the General Math Placement Test (MPT-G) has been set to 150, regardless of version.